 That might sound like the kind of triumphal return many had hoped for over the 13 years since Robertson’s last album, 1998’s Contact from the Underworld of Redboy.
 But then he issued a pair of uneven advance singles.
 While “He Don’t Live Here No More” boasted a clinched-jaw realism, “When the Night Was Young” came off as obvious, maudlin, even pollyanna.

-That’s something you never heard out of his old outfit, simply called the Band, and it nearly sinks Clairvoyant.
+That’s something you never heard in the earliest, best work of his old outfit, simply called the Band, and (as with the Robertson-led work after that group’s initial three albums) it nearly sinks How to Become Clairvoyant.

 Clapton then moves to the fore on “Fear of Falling,” singing the initial verse on what becomes a lithe, cool-rocking admission about the suckiness of getting older, but then finding love anyway.
 Fair enough.
 It becomes a kind of theme, though.
 Later, there’s “She’s Not Mine,” again featuring Winwood.
 Though Robertson seems to more fully inhabit his lyrical muse over the course of a couple of imaginative turns of phrase, he’s still covering well-trod ground.
 Then comes “Won’t Be Back.”
 Same thing.
 Despite its sharply pungent riff, and another smartly understated appearance from Clapton, the song is hobbled by its too similar storyline.

 Ultimately, too, tracks like “Won’t Be Back” simply ache for the open-hearted sentiment of the Band’s departed vocalist Richard Manuel, who would have been 68 this week.
 There was a reason that Manuel, Levon Helm and Rick Danko were the featured voices on those old records.
 If anything, age has made Robertson’s already-weathered voice more brittle.